 Practice Regularly: Like any skill, proficiency in percentage calculations comes with consistent practice.
 Dedicate time to solving various percentage problems, ranging from simple calculations to more complex scenarios.
 Use online resources, textbooks, or create your own practice problems to reinforce your understanding.
 The more you practice, the more comfortable you will become with the concepts and the faster you will be able to solve problems accurately.

 Consider setting aside a few minutes each day to work on percentage problems.
-Start with basic calculations and gradually increase the difficulty as you progress.
+And start with basic calculations and gradually increase the difficulty as you progress.
 Focus on understanding the underlying concepts rather than just memorizing formulas.
 Regular practice will help you develop a strong foundation and build confidence in your ability to tackle any percentage problem.

 -